jadref/buffer_bci/tutorial/EEGBCITutorial/README.md

    4. How to run an evoked response (matrix speller) BCI
    5. How to run an induced response (imagined movement) BCI

-The tutorial worksheet in the file `EEGBCI_worksheet.pdf` gives detailed illustrated instructions to walk you through this tutorial.
+The tutorial worksheet in the file `EEGBCI_worksheet.pdf` or ['EEGBCI_worksheet.md`](EEGBCI_worksheet.md) give detailed illustrated instructions to walk you through this tutorial.